 Each year the IRS assesses millions of penalties against taxpayers.

 The IRS imposes penalties in order to encourage voluntary compliance.
-Penalties may be based on substantial inaccuracies, the failure to pay tax when due, failure to timely file a tax return or other issues.
+Penalty abatement requests may be based on substantial inaccuracies, the failure to pay tax when due, failure to timely file a tax return or other issues.

 Qualified taxpayers, however, may get a reprieve.
 The IRS occasionally grants relief from penalties upon request.